Cyber Monday 2018: The best weekend deals, period

 Save an extra 10 percent on refurbished tech at DecluttrDecluttr

 Before you spend big bucks on a new phone, consider spending smaller bucks on a refurbished one.
-The gear recyclers at Decluttr are offering an extra 10 percent off all refurbished tech when you apply promo code TECH10 at checkout.
+Gear recycler Decluttr is offering an extra 10 percent off all refurbished tech when you apply promo code TECH10 at checkout.

-Read more: How to tell if that Black Friday deal is really a deal
+Black Friday sales had the Series 3 at its all-time low price for $199, but those are all sold out -- at retail, anyway.
+Amazon was matching that price for Cyber Monday, but it was out of stock at time of publication.

+This voice-powered sound bar features a wireless subwoofer and a dialogue-enhancing Voice Adjust option.
+The Command Bar has never been priced lower, but this deal was sold out at time of publication.

+Yes!
+We've been hoping this was gonna happen.
+Another $200 PS4, this time with Red Dead Redemption 2.
+This won't last long.
+Go!
+Go!
+Go!

+Note: Looks like it's out of stock already.
+We'll update if the deal comes back.

-Read more: Black Friday TV deals 2018: The best and the cheapest
+Read more: Cyber Monday TV deals 2018: The best and the cheapest

 That's it for now!
 But there's still more to come, so check back often.